Jaival111/Text-Corrector-Flow/README.md

 # Text Corrector

 A Python-based application that checks and corrects grammar in the given text while also articulating it based on the provided context.
 This tool is designed to enhance text quality, ensuring clarity and relevance.
+This tool is made usig Mira Network Flows and uses gpt-4o to analyze the text.

 ## Features